Are you looking for a New Year’s Eve filled with music, fireworks, and tradition? If so, then Scotland is the place for you.

 Hogmanay is the Scottish word for the last day of the old year and typically refers to a range of celebrations spread over three days.

-Three-Day Celebration in Edinburgh
+Three-Day New Years in Edinburgh

 After a short recovery period, the annual Hogmanay Street Party will be held against the breathtaking backdrop of Edinburgh Castle.
 It’s here that you will welcome in the new year admiring the fireworks display and taking part in the traditional Auld Lang Syne.